 The communication method used to send messages to the Payment Gateway’s server is the standard HTTP protocol over an SSL connection.

-Once you have chosen the best payment gateway, you will begin to integrate it into your online store software.
-A payment gateway allows your online store to accept credit card payments from customers.
+Once you have chosen the Best Payment Gateway, you will begin to Integrate the API into your online in-store software or shopping cart and catalog.
 Below we offer integration instructions for the SecureGlobalPay Payment Gateway.

-Keep in mind that there are multiple ways to incorporate the payment gateway within a website or mobile device.
-These options vary based upon ease of integration, required resources, features, and additional security.
+Keep in mind that there are multiple ways to Integrate a Payment Gateway within a website or mobile device.
+These options vary based upon ease of integration, required resources, features, plug- ins and additional security.

 Transaction Request APIs